Element formation in radiation-hydrodynamics simulations of kilonovae: Results

 \subsection{Light curves}

-In Fig.~\ref{fig:light_curves} we show the kilonova light curves predicted by our model for an observation angle of $\theta = 20$ degrees and for a few selected UV/visible/IR bands.
-At $t \sim 3 \times 10^{-2}$ days, all the simulations show a bump in the blue light curves, compatible with the UV precursor predicted in \cite{Combi:2022nhg} to be powered by $\beta$-decaying free neutrons.
+In Fig.~\ref{fig:light_curves} we show the kilonova light curves predicted by our model for a few selected UV/visible/IR bands for an observation angle of $\theta = 20$ degrees \newtxt{and a distance of $40$~Mpc}.

 The disk is predicted to contribute to the blue component of the kilonova due to its lower opacity, see \eg~\citep{Metzger:2014ila, Siegel:2019mlp, Curtis:2023zfo}.
 However, at all angles, the photosphere enters the disk region only at late times ($t \sim 10$ days), when the temperature drop has already made the disk spectra red.
-Essentially, the dynamical ejecta acts as a curtain, preventing the disk to significantly boost the blue part of the kilonova.
-Correspondingly, in the top panel of Fig.~\ref{fig:light_curves}, all the curves show an analogous decrease in their luminosity, when the disk is excluded, only due to the removal of part of the ejected mass.
-The bottom panel of Fig.~\ref{fig:light_curves} shows that, around the equator, the opaque lanthanide curtain associated with the dynamical ejecta produces a red kilonova.
+Essentially, the dynamical ejecta acts as a curtain, preventing the disk from significantly boosting the blue part of the kilonova.
+Correspondingly, in the left panel of Fig.~\ref{fig:light_curves}, all the curves show an analogous decrease in their luminosity, when the disk is excluded, only due to the removal of part of the ejected mass.
+The central panel of Fig.~\ref{fig:light_curves} shows that, around the equator, the opaque lanthanide curtain associated with the dynamical ejecta produces a red kilonova.
 The blue components of the spectra become dominant at higher latitudes, suggesting a main contribution to the blue kilonova from the angular sections around the disk edge, where a still significative mass of relatively neutron-poor material is ejected.